Canon 350D vs 650D

 - More modern: Reflects 7 years and 3 months of technical progress since the 350D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 650D is the clear winner of the contest (8 : 1 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 650D is the clear winner of the contest (12 : 1 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Care should be taken when interpreting the review scores above, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.